ubc/global_javascript/readme.txt

 4. Click on the link titled 'Custom JS'

 === Changelog ===
+v0.11.1 - added a conditional to only load the javascript if the files exist

 v0.11 - added a conditional to check if WP_DEBUG is set to true
         * if WP_DEBUG is true plugin will load the non stripped version of the javascript